Here's what has changed, and what has been learned.Read article

 There’s something intensely satisfying about lifting with barbells.
 After all, there’s nothing like loading up a bunch of steel and conquering a new personal best in the deadlift.
-But when push comes to press, dumbbells offer a lot more versatility.
-They don’t need much space, and you can find them anywhere, from the dinkiest hotel fitness center to your uncle’s garage.
+But when push comes to press, dumbbell training offer a lot more versatility.
+As far as equipment goes having a dumbbell lying around doesn’t take up much space, there easily accessible and can be found in the dinkiest of hotel fitness center or a family members garage.

-Dumbbells allow you to train one side of your body at a time, which is great for curing any strength imbalances you’ve developed.
+Dumbbell training allows you to workout one side of your body at a time, which is great for curing any strength imbalances you’ve developed.
 And because each limb moves independently, your core has to brace harder to prevent you from tipping to one side.
-Hello, six-pack.
+So with this in mind dumbbell workouts are great for stabilizing the core and building abs.

 Frequency: Do this workout three times per week, in the following sequence, resting at least a day between each session.